The T3 Care Home Session Plan Continues

 For more information please contact:

-Study of the impact of T3 Ping Pong on the elderly
+Study of the impact of T3 Foundation Kit on our older adults

-Back in 1998, Japanese studies showed the world how ping pong activated up to 5 portions of the brain in Alzheimer’s subjects during play.
+Back in 1997, Japanese studies showed the world how ping pong activated up to 5 areas of the brain in Alzheimer’s subjects during play.
 In light of this surprising and positive discovery, table tennis was designated the ‘World’s Number One Brain Sport’.

-Today, 18 years on, T3 3-a-side ping pong experienced a similar revelation as it completed stage 1 of its study on; ‘The impact of T3 Ping Pong on Elderly UK Care Home Residents including Alzheimer’s and Dementia sufferers.’
+Today, 18 years on, T3 Foundation 3-a-side ping pong experienced a similar revelation as it completed stage 1 of its study on; ‘The impact of the T3 Foundation Kit on Elderly UK Care Home Residents including Alzheimer’s and Dementia sufferers.’

-Touring a range of inner London care homes, to first test SEATED T3 ping pong where communal space is limited, T3 discovered that it wasn’t just about the physical and mental health benefits of ping pong that were experienced, but with T3 came something extra; an overwhelmingly positive emotional reaction to game.
+Touring a range of inner London care homes, to first test SEATED T3 Foundation ping pong where communal space is limited, T3 Foundation discovered that it wasn’t just about the physical and mental health benefits of ping pong that were experienced, but with the T3 Foundation Kit came something extra; an overwhelmingly positive emotional reaction to game.
 Time and time again the implementation team witnessed the fun and joy experienced by the participants.

 The study showed just how good ping pong was at stimulating yet more parts of the brain!

 At the end of each session 100% of residents fed back that they ‘enjoyed participating’, ‘would like to play again’ and ‘had fun!’
 75% described it as ‘sociable’ with 68% loving the fact that they could chat while playing.
 And a further 45% saying specifically that ‘…It makes them laugh!’
 Almost three quarters of them also agreed that it would be a great game to play with visiting family and friends.